Additional Tax Forms and Schedules

 Form 709

-This is the US Gift and Generation Skipping Transfer Tax Return and is used to report transfers subject to the federal gift tax, generation skipping transfers (“GST”) and to allocate the lifetime GST exemption to property transferred during the transferor’s lifetime.
-We charge $400 USD to complete this form.
+This is the US Gift Tax Return, which also covers Generation-Skipping Transfers (GST).
+It’s used to report transfers subject to federal gift tax and allocate the lifetime GST exemption to applicable property transfers.
+Our fee to complete this form is $465 USD.

 USD